 Shorebirds such as the common and Arctic terns, greater and lesser yellowlegs, bald eagle, plover and all sorts of species of ducks and sandpipers can be observed in the park's two bird sanctuaries.

-In spring and autumn, migratory water birds who use the four migration flyways of North America pass by this delta, meaning there are lots to see: the whooping crane, Tundra swan, snow goose, snow bunting, grebes (eared, horned, pied-billed and red-necked), many duck species, horned lark, American coot, Lapland longspur, Harris's sparrow, phalarope, plover, American avocet, etc. Every season offers one great discovery after another.
+In spring and autumn, migratory water birds who use the four migration flyways of North America pass by this delta, so there is no shortage of birds to see!
+You’ll be able to spot the whooping crane, Tundra swan, snow goose, snow bunting, grebes (eared, horned, pied-billed and red-necked), many duck species, horned lark, American coot, Lapland longspur, Harris's sparrow, phalarope, plover, American avocet, etc. Every season offers one great discovery after another.

 In May and June, you can watch warblers, hummingbirds, grouse and jays, as well as sandhill cranes, Clark's nutcrakers and pileated woodpeckers.
 In late fall, the Maskinonge and Waterton Lakes are key stopover points for migrating ducks, geese, swans, and mergansers.

 For more than 100 years, bird enthusiasts have participated in annual spring and winter bird counts.
-Depending on the season, it's an opportunity for birders to comb the park on foot, by vehicle, or on skis or snowshoes, with their bird list in hand as they follow promising trails to see the rarest and most birds.
-They meet up at the end of the day to share their discoveries.
+It's an opportunity for birders to comb the park on foot, by vehicle, or on skis or snowshoes, with their bird list in hand as they follow promising trails to see the rarest and most prolific birds.